jadry92/BlogNotes/docs/_portfolio/JS.md

 img: "assets/img/portfolio/diagrams.003.jpeg"
 date: 2019-11-27
 categories: [Portfolio]
-tags: [Javascritp, React, React native]
+tags: [JavaScrip, TypeScrip, React, React native]
 ---

-JS framework
+This project is to create a bypass in bluetooth to reproduce music on my car.

+### Stack

-React Navtive
+- React Native
+-